matloff/FarewellAddress/Address.md

 for almost 60 years!
 I loved it from the start, and find it just as much fun today as I did back then.

-After Cal Poly, I joined the PhD program in Math at UCLA, eventually doing a dissertation in abstract probability theory with Tom Liggett.
+After Cal Poly, I joined the PhD program in Math at UCLA, eventually doing a dissertation in abstract probability theory/functional analysis with Tom Liggett.
 I described both Tom and my days at UCLA [here](https://tinyurl.com/ynyarcye).
 I also was greatly influenced by Prof. Tom Ferguson and Prof. Olive Jean Dunn; the latter is the